raspberrypilearning/weather-station-guide/outside1.md

    ![](images/wind1.jpg)

- A really simple way to mount the wind sensors is to screw them to the edge of a wooden roof.
+ A really simple way to mount the wind sensors is to screw them to the edge of a wooden fence or roof.
 As long as the scoops can spin freely, you will be able to record wind readings, although you may need to adjust your measurements to compensate for the effects of being so close to the flat roof itself.
 Working out the best way to measure the required adjustment can be an interesting experiment in itself!

 ##  High (but not dry)